- Current Prices:$799,000

 If you like self-made walking tours then this is the neighborhood for you.
 Whether you've lived here for years or hot off a plane, walking around Japantown is always a great way to spend a Sunday.
 In the heart of the neighborhood on Geary Boulevard, between Fillmore and Laguna Streets, you can stroll through the partially underground malls that connect the area, which has a unique and interesting design that draws people from all over.
 You can also check the small park space or the shops near Post Street for a relaxing, casual Sunday.

-Little traffic • Lots of festivals and cultural sights • Traditional Japanese architecture.
+Traditional Japanese architecture • Lots of festivals and cultural sights • Little traffic.

 Locals Don't Love